Treatments for a herniated disc

 For many patients, the pain will only worsen without medical treatment.
 If you are suffering from chronic pain caused by a herniated disc, it is important that you schedule an appointment with your doctor to talk about the cause of your herniated disc and the treatment options available to you.
 Maybe you’ve been avoiding this conversation because you think the only treatment option is spine surgery.
-However, the majority of patients with a herniated disc are able to find lasting pain relief from conservative, nonsurgical treatments like physical therapy and lifestyle changes.
+However, a large number of patients with a herniated disc are able to find lasting pain relief from conservative nonsurgical treatments like physical therapy and lifestyle changes.

 Treatment options for a herniated disc

-Often, a physician will recommend a series of conservative treatments as the first round of defense against the pain of a herniated disc.
-These nonsurgical treatments are designed to relieve the pressure on the pinched nerve that is causing your pain; this is done by stretching the spine to realign the herniated disc and strengthening the surrounding muscles to hold the spine in place.
-Some effective methods of alternative treatment include:
+Often, a doctor will recommend a series of conservative treatments as the first round of defense against the pain of a herniated disc.
+These nonsurgical treatments are designed to relieve the pressure on the pinched nerve that is causing your pain; this is done by stretching the spine to realign the herniated disc and strengthening the surrounding muscles to better hold the spine in place.
+Some effective methods of conservative treatment include: